 Europe is faced with a serious brain drain problem.
 Since the introduction of the euro, more qualified workers have left Europe than have newly arrived.
 In the pre-crisis years, the 15 countries that adopted the euro currency exhibited, on average, a net loss of around 120,000 postsecondary-educated workers each year.
 They were mainly attracted by the United States’ higher salaries, world-class universities, and efficient bureaucracy.
 In the years leading up to the Great Recession, from 2000 to 2008, Italy lost around 1.5 million professionals -- many of them with very advanced skills.

 The euro crisis worsened this hemorrhage of talent.
 In recent years, Europe has witnessed an exodus of highly qualified professionals from Ireland, Italy, Greece, Portugal, and Spain -- the countries hardest hit by the crisis -- in search of better opportunities abroad.
-Pedro Passos Coelho to his country’s jobless to move abroad.
+Each year, 100,000 skilled professionals are leaving Portugal, responding to a call by Prime Minister Pedro Passos Coelho to his country’s jobless to move abroad.
 And the search for better opportunities is no longer confined mostly to the United States: Europeans are increasingly migrating to Africa and South America as well.
 Given that Europe’s higher education system is predominantly funded by national governments, this migration pattern is especially devastating: in financial terms, each skilled worker who leaves the continent represents a significant failed investment.